IainAmosMelchizedek/five-element-ai/README.md

 Five Element AI is a neural network trained on Traditional Chinese Medicine (TCM) principles to recommend personalized acupuncture points based on physical symptoms, pulse and tongue diagnoses, and spiritual goals.

 Please note the synthetic data is highly imbalanced.
-This is merely a proof of concept (pipeline) that is being worked through.
+This is merely a toy model that is being worked through.
 ---

 ## Created by